gamedesign

 Learning to code is not just for geeks!
 Coding is a way for you to design, create, and express yourself while solving problems, creating games, and having fun.
 There are many opportunities in the field of computer science that students can consider when looking at careers.
 Website design, app creation, business management, and many other fields have jobs that require some understanding of computer code.
 So what are you waiting for?
 Let’s have some fun and crack the code!

-• practice basic coding skills using the resources provided
+• Practice basic coding skills using the resources provided.

 MITECS Michigan Integrated Technology Competencies for Students, and